Victor Gonzalez

 The Biggest Cost Levers for a DSP

-- Total cost per vehicle: with a fleet of near-identical vans, cost-per-mile benchmarking instantly surfaces the outliers dragging margins down.
+• Total cost per route: with a fleet of near-identical vans, the route is the unit of work, and cost benchmarking against it instantly surfaces the outliers dragging margins down.

 How DSPs Get Control of Fleet Costs

-Pull fuel, telematics, and maintenance into one view so cost per route and per vehicle is visible without manual spreadsheets.
+Pull fuel, telematics, maintenance, and fines into one view so cost per route and per vehicle is visible without manual spreadsheets.

 #1 AI-powered fleet spend control platform